 Under ISA 570 (UK) those charged with governance are responsible for the preparation of the financial statements and the assessment of the entity's ability to continue as a going concern.
-There is a risk that the going concern status of the charity is inappropriate due to the impact of Covid -19, the extent of which is uncertain currently.
+There is a risk that the going concern status of the charity is inappropriate as it runs at a deficit.